-Often for many men, we only reach out for help with health problems that are attributed to our genital regions, when we can know longer address the problem ourselves.
-Even when this time comes, we address the medical side of the problem and attempt to solve the problem through treatment but we overlook the emotional impact.
+Often for many men, we only reach out for help with health problems that are attributed to our genital regions, when we can no longer address the problem ourselves.
+Even when this time comes, we address the medical side of the problem and attempt to solve the problem through treatment, but we overlook the emotional impact.

 Peyronie’s can lead to poor self-esteem and lead to loss of sexual confidence.
 Some men isolate themselves, get withdrawn and even become depressed.

 Adapted from: Porterbrook Clinic and Sheffield Hospital Andrology Service Information on Peyronie’s disease.